gcgloven/ROS-HACK-NOTES/ROS-Euler-Quaternion/README.md

 Many times, you will be dumbfounded by ROS's Orientaton calculation in your program or code.

-For an example, some MPC for UAVs may take Euler based orientation to handle movement planning while Gazebo ROS models takes Quaternion based orientation.

 ## [Euler Quaternion Visualization](https://quaternions.online/)

 ![rpy_of_uav](./animation.gif)

+For an example, some MPC for UAVs may take Euler based orientation to handle movement planning while Gazebo ROS models takes Quaternion based orientation.

-## How are you going to make them communication?
+## How are you going to make them communicate?
 You may use TF transformation package to help you http://wiki.ros.org/tf2.
 The resaon I use tf in my example service file is that my set up runs ROS Melodic and my UAV's MPC runs on python3.6 while my ROS package was built with Python2.